cibrx/BrodKeyLogger/README.md

 Copy code
 python listen.py
 The decrypted data will be saved in the logs/ directory.
+## Usage on Windows

+In build folder, there is an executable `.exe` file.
+You can run this file to perform the relevant task.

 ## Configuration
 You can configure the broadcasting settings in keylogger.py by modifying the broadcast_ip and port variables to match your network environment.